 “Our biggest challenge on an episode to episode basis is the shear number of locations.
 These locations are intrinsic to the show, but we strive hard to make the unique and interesting in their own right…”

-An exposed brick wall with high window ledges were much of these carefully curated items are decked out with Chicago momentos and, of course, the famous Chicago Cubs “W” flag that is traditionally flown after home Cubs wins.
-If you look carefully, however you’ll notice the letter “W” has gained a thin outline and uses a slightly different font — a clever workaround to often complex world of sports licensing issues.
+An exposed brick wall with high window ledges plays home to much of these carefully curated items as well as the famous Chicago Cubs “W” flag that is traditionally flown after home Cubs wins.
+If you look carefully, however you’ll notice the letter “W” has gained a thin outline and uses a slightly different font — a clever workaround to the often complex world of sports licensing issues.

 “The bullpen remains my favorite set, still to this day.
 We continuously tweak it, especially the set dressing, either for a specific episode, or to update it over the past five seasons.
 The deliberate aging has also been enhanced by aging over time both by actors and crew” said Van Horn.